federicosoich/module-uala-bis-payment/README.md

 # FS_UalaBis for Magento 2

-This Extension is used to make payments using  [go](http://stackoverflow.com){:target="_blank" rel="noopener"}<a href="https://www.ualabis.com.ar/apicheckout" target="_blank">Uala Bis</a>  API in Argentina.
+This Extension is used to make payments using Uala Bis API in Argentina.
+.
 - Allow end user set credentials, checkout message and name of payment method
-- Generate pending orders and using return parameters back and change to order status cancel or processing (and create invoice)
+- Generate pending orders and using return parameters back and change to order status cancel or processing (and create invoice).
-- Add validation to prevent unexpected changes on status using urls
+- Add validation to prevent unexpected changes on status using urls.
-- Can be used in production / test mode just changing credentials
+- Can be used in production / test mode just changing credentials.

 ## Manual Installation